-In the Fall of 2015, OBU is offering seven Learning Communities to incoming freshmen.
+In the Fall, OBU offers Learning Communities to incoming freshmen.
 This is a special opportunity for students who are selected and invited to apply.
 There are limited spaces available and this unique opportunity will give selected students a chance to make connections between academic disciplines, classmates and faculty members in a very unique way!
 Once you receive your invitation, you should apply as soon as possible!
-The priority application deadline is Monday, April 6, 2015.
+The priority application deadline is Monday, April 11, 2016.

 What is a Learning Community?